VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Genesis 43:23-24

-This shows that Joseph continued to give to his brothers.
-Joseph had the authority and the ability to do good to his brothers, so he didn’t withhold goodness from them.
+This shows that Joseph continued to show kindness to his brothers.
+With his authority and ability, Joseph chose not to withhold goodness from them.

 Being a victim doesn’t define you